Hong Kong has a timber-trafficking problem.

 So far this year, the Customs Department has intercepted four major shipments of rosewood — a label referring to a wide array of slow-growing, richly-hued hardwood species — and one massive load of red sandalwood, a timber so valuable it’s known as “red gold.”

-The sheer amount of confiscated endangered wood — both types are protected under the Convention on International Trade of Endangered Species (CITES) — set Hong Kong apart, said Dave Gehl, a program director at the Environmental Investigation Agency.
+The sheer amount of confiscated wood — both types are protected under the Convention on International Trade of Endangered Species (CITES) — set Hong Kong apart, said Dave Gehl, a program director at the Environmental Investigation Agency.

-“We can’t think too many other countries around the world that have seized as much rosewood as Hong Kong has,” said Gehl, discussing this year’s busts.
+“We can’t think of too many other countries around the world that have seized as much rosewood as Hong Kong has,” said Gehl, discussing this year’s busts.

 The seizures, the most recent just last week, already represent more than twice the amount captured in 2017, weigh some 118 tons, and are valued at HK$17 million (US$2.1 million).